faysalhosen/faysalhosen/README.md

 ![picture alt](./img/banner.png)

 ## About me:
-👋 Hi, I'm Faysal Hosen, a frontend developer based in Dhaka,Bangladesh.
+👋 Hi, I'm Faysal Hosen, a frontend developer.
 I'm dedicated to creating seamless user experiences using JavaScript and React.
 I'm passionate about problem-solving, and I find joy in staying at the forefront of tech trends.

 💻 With a keen eye for design and a love for clean, efficient code, I bring ideas to life on the web.
 I'm an avid learner, always exploring new technologies and methodologies to enhance my skills.